CCPA vs CPRA: Key differences every business needs to know [Updated 2026]

 This new level of scrutiny stems from the fact that, to circumvent data sale regulations under the CCPA, many businesses were exchanging data without a direct monetary transaction.

-CPRA vs CCPA: California Privacy Protection Agency
+5. California Privacy Protection Agency established

-CPRA vs CCPA: 30 day cure period
+6. Discretionary 30 day cure period

 Businesses will no longer have an automatic 30 day cure period, which previously allowed a window where organizations could attempt to address violations.
 The CPRA made this cure period discretionary, meaning it can be granted by the CPPA on a case-by-case basis.